President & Chief Executive Officer, Kaiser Permanente

 While a student in GGU's MBA program, Tyson came to Kaiser Permanente for a six month internship and was hired fulltime after only three months.
 He jokes, "I still owe Kaiser Permanente three months of free labor."

 First hired as Director of the Outpatient Medical Records Department in San Francisco, he moved into a managerial role in the file room.
 "My talent," he says, "was to go into an area, scope out the issues and challenges and then drive change."

 His wish to run a hospital was fulfilled in 1992.
 "It's funny," he says, "in my career at Kaiser Permanente, I finally got promoted to hospital administrator in Santa Rosa, California.
 I was technically in the job less than a year, and they moved me into a regional role to help reorganize Northern California.
 That was when I started up the health-plan track.
 It was that process that exposed me to the broader workings of Kaiser.
 Never in my wildest imagination did I think I'd be doing what I'm doing today."

-In his role as Executive Vice President of Health Plan and Hospital Operations for Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals, Bernard works closely with the eight regional presidents who report to him.
+In his role as CEO of Health Plan and Hospital Operations for Kaiser Foundation Health Plan, Inc. and Kaiser Foundation Hospitals, Bernard works closely with the eight regional presidents who report to him.
 He mentors and helps to develop them as leaders.
-He also oversees Kaiser’s $25 billion capital plan which encompasses the creation of new hospitals, medical centers, and investments in technology.
+He also oversees Kaiser's $25 billion capital plan which encompasses the creation of new hospitals, medical centers, and investments in technology.